spectrum-health-systems/MAWS/doc/man/manual-importing-maws.md

 [Overview](#overview)<br>
 [Importing MAWS into your environment](#importing-maws-into-your-environment)<br>

-# OVERVIEW
+# Overview
 In order for myAvatar™ to use MAWS, you'll need to import MAWS into your myAvatar™ environments.

 ## Before you begin
 To continue with this documentations, you will need to know the location of MAWS in your environment.

-# IMPORTING MAWS INTO YOUR ENVIRONMENT
+# Importing MAWS into your environment
 Importing MAWS into your myAvatar™ environments is pretty simple.
 Here is how you do it.

-## CONFIRMING THE MAWS WSDL
+## Confirming the MAWS WSDL
 Before attempting to import MAWS into myAvatar™, you should make sure that you have a valid **W**eb **S**ervice **D**escription **L**anguage (**WSDL**) URL.
 To do this, paste the URL of the MAWS WSDL in a web browser and attempt to access the URL.

 For example, pointing a browser to `https://your-organization.com/MyAvatoolWebService.asmx?WSDL` should display XML that looks something like this: